History of the Institution

 Shri V Narahari Rao

-who was secretary to the Government of India, Finance Department, became the first Indian Auditor General of the free Dominion of India on 15th August 1948.
+Shri V. Narahari Rao, who served as Secretary to the Government of India in the Finance Department, became the first Indian Auditor General of independent India on August 15, 1948.

-Constitutional status to Comptroller and Auditor General came through promulgation of the Indian Constitution in 1950.
-He wouold be appointed by the President of India by warrant under his hand and seal and can only be removed from office in like manner and on the like grounds as a judge of the Supreme Court.
-Rules relating to the conditions of service of persons serving in the Indian Audit and Accounts Department and his administrative powers would be made by the President only after consultation with him.
-Comptroller and Auditor General (Conditions of Service) Act, 1953 passed by the Parliament and fixed the tenure of CAG as six years.
-Accordingly, tenure of Shri V. Narhari Rao was extended upto 14th August 1954.
+The constitutional status for the Comptroller and Auditor General (CAG) was established with the promulgation of the Indian Constitution in 1950.
+According to this provision, the CAG would be appointed by the President of India through a warrant under his hand and seal, and could only be removed from office in a manner similar to that of a judge of the Supreme Court.
+Rules pertaining to the conditions of service for personnel in the Indian Audit and Accounts Department and administrative powers of the CAG would be formulated by the President after consulting with the CAG.

 Any Image